Commit the Configuration

 upon successful clearing of the pending commit.

-You cannot perform commit operations in between preparation and activation stages.
+We recommend that you do not perform changes to the configuration in between preparation and activation stages.

 The two-step commit process is superior to the single-step process for time-critical commits.
 In the single-step process, the preparation time can vary depending on the existing configuration on the device.
 In the two-step process, the complex preparation work is more efficiently handled.